 and the magnitude of those errors or inconsistencies dictating the need for further appeal.

 (c) An application for a writ of certiorari may be filed with the supreme court no later than thirty days after the filing of the judgment or dismissal order of the intermediate appellate court.
 Upon a written request filed prior to the expiration of the thirty-day period, a party may extend the time for filing an application for a writ of certiorari for no more than an additional thirty days.
-Opposition to an application for a writ of certiorari may be filed no later than fifteen days after the application is filed.
-The supreme court shall determine to accept the application within thirty days after an objection is or could have been filed.
+A response to an application for a writ of certiorari may be filed no later than fifteen days after the application is filed.
+Upon a timely written request by a party, the clerk of the court shall grant one extension of time for no more than fifteen days for filing a response to an application for a writ of certiorari.
+The clerk of the court shall note on the record that the extension was granted.
+The clerk of the court shall give notice that the request is timely and granted.
+A request is timely only if it is received by the clerk of the court within the original time for filing of the response.
+The supreme court shall determine to accept the application within thirty days after a response is or could have been filed.
 The failure of the supreme court to accept within thirty days shall constitute a rejection of the application.

 Applicability of 2011 amendment.
 L 2011, c 77, §3.